bvbohnen/X4_Customizer/README.md

    - Background work to reorganize gui code for easy tab expansion, and tab thread requests will now queue up for service.
    - Further development of the Live_Editor, supporting object tree views and dynamically updating inter-object references.
    - Various debugging.
+ * 1.4.1
+   - Fixed bug when changing paths in the gui.
+   - Added Shields and Bullets tabs to the gui.